ashleve/lightning-hydra-template/README.md

 # print execution time profiling after training ends
 python run.py +trainer.profiler="simple"

+# raise exception, if any of the parameters or the loss are NaN or +/-inf
+python run.py trainer.terminate_on_nan=true

 # try overfitting to 1 batch
 python run.py +trainer.overfit_batches=1 trainer.max_epochs=20